 Top Cigar Lounges in Scottsdale

-View all 10+ →What to Know Before You Go
+View all 10+ →What to know before you go

+Smoking laws.
 Arizona's Smoke-Free Arizona Act bans indoor smoking but carves out exemptions for tobacco shops and cigar bars.
 If a place is a licensed cigar lounge, you can smoke inside.
 Some spots with food service face extra restrictions, but the vast majority of dedicated cigar venues allow full indoor smoking.

+Drinks.
 Scottsdale wins on drink programs.
 Full cocktail menus, deep whiskey and bourbon lists built around cigar pairings.
 In Phoenix proper, most shops offer at least beer and wine.
 Several are BYOB, which is a good deal if you want to bring something specific.

 FAQ